Blosc/blosc2_openhtj2k/README.md

 This is a dynamic codec plugin for Blosc2 that allows to compress and decompress images using the High Throughput JPEG 2000 standard.
-The HT version brings increased performance when compared to the traditional JPEG 2000, for details check the [HTJ2K whitepaper](https://ds.jpeg.org/whitepapers/jpeg-htj2k-whitepaper.pdf).
+The HT version brings increased performance when compared to the traditional JPEG 2000.
+For details, check the [HTJ2K whitepaper](https://ds.jpeg.org/whitepapers/jpeg-htj2k-whitepaper.pdf).

 To provide this feature this plugin uses the